kaustubhya/DevFlow-NJS/Notes/Introduction Notes.md

 🛑🛑🛑 Now we will implement the views functionality i.e. we will be able to see how many views a question gets and we will be able to see it in the question card.
 For that we will create a question details page view.

-🛑 Also we will create a new server action for tis, go to lib > actions > interaction.action.ts
+🛑 Also we will create a new server action for this, go to lib > actions > interaction.action.ts

 🛑 Also we will create a new model for this action.
 Go to database > interaction.model.ts

 First make model, then make server actions, then use them in Vote.tsx in a useEffect hook.

+🛑🛑🛑 Let us now start working on our tag details page, i.e. we will make a page for all the tags that are clicked and we will show all the respective questions related to those tags.

+It is similar to the question > [id] page where we had a page for each question.

+So similarly, we will use dynamic routing for this.
+Go to app > (root) > tags > [id] > page.tsx.

+We keep the tag details page and tags page under the same parent root folder i.e. tags, just that this page is for each tag id, hence the dynamic routing.

+Let us make an action for this too, in tag.action.ts > getQuestionByTagId

+🛑🛑🛑 Let us now create a profile page, for this we will have to do: app > (root) > profile > [id] > page.tsx

+Now to update the dynamic routing nature of Profile page, go to LeftSidebar.tsx .